 One client refers to me as her ‘terrier’.
 She said, “When you don’t have to get up every morning to go to work and pay the mortgage, it is very easy to let time slip.
 I want you to help me refine my plans and make them happen.”

-This same client also said to me, “You have to remember that retirement or your second career or whatever, is not static.
-Things change – a grandchild arrives, you want to organise that family reunion, finally you are going to write that book.
-You have to keep reviewing and changing your plans, just as you would with a full time working career.”
+This same client also said to me, “You have to remember that retirement or your second career or whatever is not static.
+Things change – a grandchild arrives, you want to organize that family reunion, and finally, you are going to write that book.
+You have to keep reviewing and changing your plans, just as you would with a full-time working career.”

-The thing I have loved about helping people in this stage of their lives is that it takes so little to help people find a purpose, start a business, mentor others, support a charity.
+The thing I have loved about helping people in this stage of their lives is that it takes so little to help people find a purpose, start a business, mentor others, and support a charity.
 And to give them a real sense of purpose and satisfaction.
-Sometimes initial ambitions have to be rethought, definitely new networks need building, but if you have been successful once, almost certainly you can make all this work again.
+Sometimes initial ambitions have to be rethought, and new networks need building, but if you have been successful once, almost certainly, you can make all this work again.